fieldtrip/website/workshop/cuttingeeg2021/tutorial_freq.md

 #### Peak detection of blinks

 In this step, the approximate onsets of eye blinks are identified.
-This is based on a semi-automatic procedure, where the the eog channel is bandpass filtered, rectified, z-scored, and thresholded.
+This is based on a semi-automatic procedure, where the eog channel is bandpass filtered, rectified, z-scored, and thresholded.

     cfg                                  = [];
     cfg.artfctdef.zvalue.channel         = 'EOGv';